-- 1. the consolidated financial statements and notes of Asia Pacific Internet Development Trust and its controlled entities for the financial year ended 31 December 2023: - present fairly the Group's financial position as at 31 December 2023 and its performance for the year ended on that date; and - comply with Australian Accounting Standards Simplified Disclosures and Australian Charities and Not-forprofits Commission Act 2012; - 2. there are reasonable grounds to believe that the Trust and Group entities identified in Note 14 will be able to pay its debts as and when they become due and payable.
+- 1. the consolidated financial statements and notes of Asia Pacific Internet Development Trust and its controlled entities for the financial year ended 31 December 2024 are in accordance with the Australian Charities and Not-for-profits Commission (ACNC) Act 2012, including: - present fairly in all material respects the Group's financial position as at 31 December 2024 and its performance for the year ended on that date; and - comply with Australian Accounting Standards Simplified Disclosures and Australian Charities and Not-forprofits Commission Regulations 2022; - 2. there are reasonable grounds to believe that the Trust will be able to pay its debts as and when they become due and payable.